 - Enjoy picturesque sights of Torres Del Paine National Park

-- Explore diverse landscapes: steppes, forests, mountains, and ice fields
+- Explore diverse landscapes: steppes, forests, and ice fields

-- See Grey Glacier, one of the largest and the only expanding glacier in the park
+- See Grey Glacier, the only expanding glacier in the park

 - Spot unique wildlife, such as guacanos, pumas, and birds of prey

-- Enjoy breathtaking view of the French valley and hike to the turqouise-colored Nordenskjöld Lake, both surrounded by soaring granite peaks.
+- Hike to turquoise Nordenskjöld Lake, surrounded by granite peaks.

 Torres del Paine National Park is one of the most spectacular parts of the Patagonia region and the southern Andes.
 Located at the southern tip of the Americas, the park is a UNESCO World Biosphere Reserve and one of the most visited in Chile.
 This itinerary will cover the striking pointed peaks and massive glaciers of the Paine Massif and Southern Patagonia Ice Field, along what is popularly known as the "W" route based on its shape.
 In less than a week, you will trek through almost 37 miles (60 km) of trails and stay at a variety of lodges and shelters (refugios) overnight.